 Left to celebrate his legacy is his wife, Patricia Varn of the home; children, Melika (Pastor Rubin W.) Jackson of Norway, South Carolina, Melissa Colley of Charlotte, North Carolina, Javon Varn (Esha Black) of Ruffin, South Carolina, Theodore Antoine Colley of Orlando, Florida, and Bobby Tyshawn Varn (Amber Brown) of Ruffin, South Carolina; Grandchildren, A’Dashia (Rishawn) Dunbar, A’Deija Slater, Sydni Wiggan, Ke’Andre Varn, Kamaria Varn, Kingston Varn, Kashton Varn, Cameron Colley, and Kyra Varn; Great grandchildren, Micaiah Slater, Malia Slater, Landen Dunbar and Madelyn Dunbar; Brothers, Cleveland (Mary) Varn of Islandton, South Carolina, and Gerald Varn of Springtown, South Carolina; Sister, Marcia Washington of Walterboro, South Carolina; Reared as Brothers, Ronnie “Pete” (Norma) Capers of Hampton, South Carolina, and Rodney Capers of Fayetteville, North Carolina; Uncles, Carlisle Varn of Brooklyn, New York and Herman (Patsy) Capers; Special Uncle, Luther “Sonny” Capers; Aunts, Ellen Capers, Mary Capers, Angela Capers and Joann Capers; Great Aunts, Luetta Mitchell and Irene Middleton; Mother in law, Mildred Yates; Brothers in law, Freddie (Isabell) Yates, Paul (Catherine) Yates, Frederick Yates, and Jonathan Yates; Sisters in law, Sandra (J.B.)
 Simmons, Aquilla (Mike) Cavanaugh, Carol (Dexter) Stephens, Tammy (Clarence) Walker, Tammy Doctor, Earthareen (William) Green and Francis Varn; Adopted Son, Kenneth Raynell Manigo; Special friend, Charles Fryar; Special nieces, Mieshia Yates and Diamonte Shania Aikens and a host of other nieces, nephews, family and friends.

-To send flowers to Sergeant Bobby Varn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sergeant Bobby Varn, please visit our floral store.